open-component-model/ocm/pkg/contexts/ocm/accessmethods/localblob/README.md

   other repositories to restore some global access with an identity related to the original source.

-  For example, if an OCI artefact originally referenced using the access method [`ociArtefact`](../../../../../docs/formats/accessmethods/ociArtefact.md) is stored during some transport step as local artefact, the reference name can be set to its original repository name.
-An import step into an OCI based OCM repository may then decide to make this artefact available again as regular OCI artefact.
+  For example, if an OCI artifact originally referenced using the access method [`ociArtifact`](../../../../../docs/formats/accessmethods/ociArtifact.md) is stored during some transport step as local artifact, the reference name can be set to its original repository name.
+An import step into an OCI based OCM repository may then decide to make this artifact available again as regular OCI artifact.

 - **`globalAccess`** (optional) *access method specification*